ORSERDU logo

 AI, aromatase inhibitor; CDK4/6i, cyclin-dependent kinase 4/6 inhibitor; CI, confidence interval; ET, endocrine therapy; HR, hazard ratio; mPFS, median progression-free survival; PFS, progression-free survival.

-*AI therapy included anastrozole, letrozole, or exemestane.1 4.14 months mPFS (95% CI: 2.20-7.79) for ORSERDU vs 1.87 (95% CI: 1.87-3.29) for fulvestrant or AI (HR=0.52 [95% CI: 0.36-0.74]).8
+*4.14 months mPFS (95% CI: 2.20-7.79) for ORSERDU vs 1.87 (95% CI: 1.87-3.29) for fulvestrant or AI (HR=0.52 [95% CI: 0.36-0.74]).8

-Results of this exploratory post hoc analysis are descriptive but not conclusive of efficacy in particular subgroups, are not controlled for type 1 error, and require cautious interpretation.
+Results of exploratory post hoc analyses are descriptive but not conclusive of efficacy, are not controlled for type 1 error, and require cautious interpretation.
 Small patient numbers can be a limitation of subgroup analyses and could represent chance findings.
-ORSERDU is NOT indicated to target PIK3CA or TP53 mutations.

 mPFS, months